python-australia/paeps/paep-1-purpose/README.md

 platforms.

 Initially, this will mean the use of *open* ballots in the "PyAU" Discord server.
-A dedicated `#approval-polls` channel will be established for this purpose.
+A dedicated `#votes` channel has been established for this purpose, together with a dedicated `#votes-discussion` channel for any related questions and clarifications.

 PAEP authors are free to publish non-binding polls in other channels to help inform the PAEP development process.